 Contracts of Employment

 All Aridhia employees have employment contracts which require them to abide by the highest standards of confidentiality and security.
 They are also required to confirm on an ongoing basis that they understand their responsibilities in relation to the safe information handling.
+Aridhia employees in relevant roles are required to undertake basic disclosure under Disclosure Scotland.

 Information should be captured once, at the point of care.
 This ensures high levels of data quality and reduces the burden of information collection on health services.
 Confidentiality, security and clinical safety are paramount when using clinical information systems.
 Organisations such International Standards Organisation (ISO), the World Health Organisation and Governments across the globe provide standards in each of these areas.

 Our preference wherever possible is to use international technical, data and information standards rather than national and local ones.
-We believe that using international standards facilitates greater interoperability, allow information to flow more freely and enable data to be created once and use multiple times.
+We believe that using international standards facilitates greater interoperability, allow information to flow more freely and enable data to be created once and used multiple times.